mirazizsan/doubly-linked-list/README.md

 How many elements do you want to push on List?
 ```

-Than, enter values in each node.
+Then, enter values in each node.

 After execution, program print lists.

 ## Built With